vitiral/fiction-civboot/toll/healing2.md

 6. reran diagnostics again, came back OK
 ```

 Well, that was all pretty clear.
-I followed the steps, found and fixed
+I follow the steps, find and fix the bent part
-the bent part and re-ran diagnostics.
-It came back with:
+and re-ran diagnostics.
+It comes back with:

 ```
 HORIZONTAL ACTUATOR...
 WARN